Mavgician/e-commerce-vercel-react/README.md

 npm install
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After packages are installed run `npm run dev` and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Additional Setup